aelsoftware/ProximeterBackend/README.md

 ## Database

-The exported SQL file for the ProximeterBackend database is included as `Proximeter.postman_collection.json`.
+The exported SQL file for the ProximeterBackend database is included.
 You can find the SQL file named `proximeter.sql` in the root folder of this repository.

 ## Requirements